Queen Elizabeth II has ruled for nearly 70 years. Who will inherit her wealth?

 Who Inherits Queen Elizabeth’s Money?
-A Look at the Monarchy’s Wealth
+A Look Back at the Monarchy’s Wealth

-Prince Charles is first in line to become king when Queen Elizabeth dies or abdicates the throne.
+Prince Charles is first in line to become king following Queen Elizabeth's death.

-It can be assumed that Prince Charles will also inherit possession of Queen Elizabeth's money and properties upon her eventual passing.
+It can be assumed that Prince Charles will also inherit possession of Queen Elizabeth's money and properties.
 He currently owns and operates the Duchy of Cornwall, which is an estate in the country estimated to be worth $1.3 billion.

-Once Queen Elizabeth dies and Charles assumes the throne, he will assume control of the Sovereign Grant.
+Now that Queen Elizabeth has died, Charles will assume the throne and control of the Sovereign Grant.
 His son, Prince William, is next in line for the crown.
 When his father is king, William will take over the Duchy of Cornwall.

 Since each member in the line of succession will inherit ownership or control of the next person in line, it’s likely that Charles will inherit the bulk of the estate.
-William will be next in line, while his brother Prince Harry, has largely walked away from the monarchy’s benefits.
+William will be next in line, while his brother Prince Harry, has largely walked away from the royal family's benefits and responsibilities.

-Most of Queen Elizabeth’s wealth is tied to property ownership.
+Most of Queen Elizabeth’s wealth was tied to property ownership.

-Queen Elizabeth receives 25 percent of income produced by the Crown Estate, a real estate portfolio.
-The Sovereign Grant provides her with this income each year to cover living expenses, transportation, and other household costs.
+Queen Elizabeth received 25 percent of income produced by the Crown Estate, a real estate portfolio.
+The Sovereign Grant provided her with this income each year to cover living expenses, transportation, and other household costs.

 The estimated value of the crown’s assets as of March 2021, according to Forbes: